Planning to visit Rome in 3 days? Check out our guide to the most beautiful places to visit in Rome.

 The next day will be dedicated to the Vatican.
 There is so much to see in the Vatican that you would have to spend much more time in Rome.
 If you plan Rome for 3 days, you can at least catch the basics at the Vatican – St. Peter’s Basilica, the Vatican Museums and the Sistine Chapel.
 Don’t schedule the Vatican for Sunday because you won’t see anything.
 It’s only open on one Sunday, and that’s the last Sunday of the month in the morning.

 St. Peter’s Basilica

 You can get to the Vatican for free.
-Similarly, the Basilica of St. Petra.
+The same goes for St. Peter’s Basilica.
 It opens at 7am and that’s exactly the time to head here.
-There is a security check before you enter, and just a few hours later, you could find yourself in quite a dent due to the number of visitors.
-Plus, you’ll enjoy Rome’s largest church more without the crowds.
-The Basilica can be reached from St Peter’s Square, where the metro stops at Ottaviano station (it is then a 15-minute walk).
+There’s a security check before you enter, and just a few hours later, you could be in for quite a dent, given the number of visitors.
+Plus, without the crowds, you’ll enjoy Rome’s largest church more.
+The basilica can be reached from St Peter’s Square, where the metro stops at Ottaviano station (it’s a 15-minute walk).
 If you were going to visit the Vatican Museums first, get off at Ottaviano or Cipro station – the entrance for the Vatican Museums is different, not via St Peter’s Square.

 St. Peter’s Basilica is an important pilgrimage site and one of the holiest and largest churches of the Catholic Church, designed by D. Bramante, Michelangelo, C. Maderno and Gl.
 Bernini.
 It is the place where the Pope presides over many liturgies throughout the year.
 Interestingly, St. Peter’s Basilica was built on top of an older basilica in 1506-1628.
 Until then, the Lateran Basilica was the largest.